amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-ios-middleware.md

 ### Captured sessions contain limited information

 Session Replay requires that the iOS SDK send `[Amplitude] Session Start` and `[Amplitude] Session End` events, at a minimum.
 If you instrument events outside of the iOS SDK, Amplitude doesn't tag those events as part of the session replay.
-As a result, charts like Funnel, Segmentation, or Journeys won't show session replays.
+As a result, charts like Funnel, Segmentation, or Journeys don't show session replays.
 As an alternative, use the User Sessions chart or [User Lookup](/docs/analytics/user-data-lookup) to find session replays.

 If you use a method other than the iOS SDK to instrument your events, consider using the [Session Replay Standalone SDK for iOS](/docs/session-replay/session-replay-ios-standalone/).